Walking, hiking and trekking in the Cyclades

 country, the landscape and the villages, and to get to know the people.

-ordinary tourists.
-Although there is a wealth of ancient trails in Greece,
+There is a wealth of ancient trails in Greece,

-and although the infrastructure of the century- old-paths has not been
+the infrastructure of the century- old-paths has not been

 The marvellous descent from Apíkia to Chóra on Andros.